ttronas/Comparison-Optimization-func-Performance/README.md

 # Comparison-Optimization-func-Performance
 Finding performant implementations of functions to be optimized.
-A Python notebook that explores different implementations of funcs that are to be optimized by a stochastic optimization algorithm.
+A Python notebook that explores different implementations of funcs which are to be optimized by a stochastic optimization algorithm.

 ## What is the problem?
 When handling large datasets, Data Analysts and Engineers often select Python and especially [**pandas**](https://pandas.pydata.org/) as go-to solution.